England's COVID-19 prevalence rises, led by Delta not Omicron | Health

 - United Kingdom

-The prevalence was up from 1 in 65 reported the previous week, the ONS said.
+The prevalence was up from 1 in 65 reported the previous week, the ONS said, adding that 99% of all coronavirus infections which were sequenced were genetically compatible with the Delta variant.
+"To date, we have not identified any infections compatible with the new Omicron variant (B.1.1.529) among our survey participants," the ONS said.

+Prime Minister Boris Johnson has introduced travel restrictions and some mask mandates, with a view to slowing the spread of Omicron while work is undertaken to understand it better.
+There have been 42 confirmed cases of the variant in Britain, which has mutations consistent with reduced vaccine efficacy.

+But it is the spread of the dominant and highly transmissible Delta variant, especially among children, that is keeping infection levels high.
+On Thursday, Britain reported its highest daily infection number since July.
+The ONS said that infections had increased in younger children, with 4.25% estimated to be infected, and remained high in older children, where 3.46% were estimated to be infected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)